 - Punitive Damages

-We will fight aggressively on your behalf in an effort to see that you are fully and fairly compensated for the harm caused.
-We will protect you from unknowingly accepting a low-ball settlement offer that fails to appropriately address your long-term care expenses.
+A Philadelphia slip and fall lawyer will fight aggressively on your behalf in an effort to see that you are fully and fairly compensated for the harm caused.
+Our law firm will protect you from unknowingly accepting a low-ball settlement offer that fails to appropriately address your long-term care expenses.
 If an acceptable settlement offer is not made, we will not hesitate to try your case in front of a jury.

-When Are Property Owners Liable for Injuries to Tenants, Customers, or Visitors?
+When Are Property Owners Liable for Slip and Fall Accidents?

 Generally, a property owner or possessor is responsible for keeping his or her property in reasonably safe condition.
-This duty includes making timely and reasonable efforts to keep the premises free of any hazardous conditions which might cause injury to guests, residents, visitors, invitees, shoppers, diners, customers, patrons, and members of the general public who are on the property lawfully.
+This duty includes making timely and reasonable efforts to keep the premises free of any hazardous conditions which might cause injury to guests and members of the general public who are on the property lawfully.

-Further, if a property owner has notice of a dangerous condition on their premises, he or she owes a legal duty not only to cure the hazard, but also to warn persons who are legally on the property of the condition.
+Further, if a property owner has notice of a dangerous condition on their premises, he/she owes a legal duty not only to cure the hazard but also to warn persons who are legally on the property of the condition.
 Common warnings may include:

 - Caution Signs